Sunday, 24 December 2006

 My raggers screwed up their noses but were not too surprised, apparently they had seen other ignorant boys like me before?
 Any way, I was shown the simple practicality of wanking and let off.
 I won’t bore you with the details of my experiments with that knowledge later that day, but just for that lesson alone, the word “ragging” brings a smile to my face.

-The other lesson came in Meerut a few months later, in the hostel.
+The other lesson came in Meerut a few months later, in the hostel of the medical college.
 Fifty or sixty boys, running around naked and doing hundred little things like the ones described by Sujit above, was an opportunity for close observation of the variations in that small appendage that is apparently supposed to the centre of men’s lives – the penis.
-It was the best cure possible for all those anxieties about is it too small, is it too long, is too thin or thick or whatever, that seems to afflict many of us.
+It was the best cure possible for all those anxieties about, is it too small, is it too long, is too thin or thick or whatever, that seems to afflict many of us.
 It did cure me of those anxieties any way.
 After the first two times of being naked with other boys, any sense of humiliation or shyness disappeared.

 It was fun and a way to look at things that earlier, I didn't have the courage to ask or think about.